bakape/shamichan/README.md

 * libgeoip
 * git

-NB: Ubuntu patches to ffmpeg on some Ubuntu versions break this library.
+NB: Ubuntu patches to ffmpeg on some Ubuntu versions break image processing.
 If running on Ubuntu, please compile from unmodified ffmpeg sources using:

 ```